React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Results for Partially-Observed Nonlinear Systems with Incremental Stability

 \subsection{d-Tube Contracting and Lipschitz Responses}

-The counterexample above shows that closed-loop contraction and Lipschitzness cannot be guaranteed for partially-observed nonlinear systems \eqref{eqn:system}.
-However, we observed that signals did not exhibit \textit{unbounded} growth --- they satisfied a finite $\ell^2$ gain bound from the unknown disturbance $w$.
-The main result of this section establishes this as a general property in the partially-observed nonlinear setting.
-In the following, $\bar{x}_t := [x_t; s_t; \hat{x}_t; q_t]$ is the state of the closed-loop system under the Youla controller \eqref{eqn:youla-ctrl}.
+The counterexample above shows that closed-loop contraction and Lipschitzness are not be guaranteed for partially-observed nonlinear systems \eqref{eqn:system}.
+However, we observed that the closed-loop state remained within a bounded tube whose size depended on the unknown disturbance, not the known inputs.
+We formalize this property with the following definition.